Rowan Greywolf Moore

 The College of Lib Arts & Sci

-Rowan "Ro" Greywolf Moore (they/them, Sicangu Lakota) is a PhD Candidate in the Sociology program at ASU.
+Rowan "Ro" Greywolf Moore (they/them, Sicangu Lakota) is a final year PhD Candidate in the Sociology program at ASU.
 Their dissertation, titled Red (Re)orientations and the Reels/Reals Line: Unmasking Redface, Resistance, and Indigenous Media Sovereignty is an investigative story-telling project that unravels what they call the reels/reals line, historical and ongoing colonial domination of the Indigenous Other in film media through Red film tropes and intentional psuedo-historical narratives.
-Their dissertation also highlights the ways in which Indigenous-centered film media resists the colonial film industry through what they call Red (re)orientations, a theoretical framework that queers white/Settler-normative stories and celebrates what they call Savage Indigeneity.
-In addition to their teaching associateship appointment, Rowan enjoys engaging in Indigenizing pedagogies in the classroom as an Adjunct Instructor at Pima Community College.
+Their dissertation also highlights the ways in which Indigenous-centered film media resists the colonial film industry through what they call Red (re)orientations, a theoretical framework that queers white/settler-normative stories and celebrates what they call Savage Indigeneity, a deliberate (re)orientation of the margins-of-margins that embodies authentic Indigenous expression.

-Outside of academia, Rowan is actively involved in their community as a Wiŋkte (Two Spirit) Ceremony Helper and Storyteller.
-They are also learning the protocols to become a water pourer for Sweat Lodge and currently building a sovereignty ranch in honor of their late brother.
+Outside of academia and work, Rowan is actively involved in their community as a Wiŋkte (Two Spirit) Ceremony Helper and Storyteller.
+They are also learning the protocols to become a water pourer for Sweat Lodge and currently designing a sovereignty ranch in honor of their late brother.
 They spend their free time playing cozy video games, riding motorcycles, soaking in the desert by their house, being a plant and human parent, and doing Thióšpaye (making community).

 M.A. in Sociology, New Mexico State University, 2022